mariuszelectro/Nissan-ARIYA-motor-temperature-monitoring-/Transmiter/Transmiter.md

 * **Debug Mode:** When connected, the module enters a debug mode (SSP BLE profile ), sending data to the Bluefruit Connect application to generate plots on canvas, from both sensors.
 * **Antenna:** The custom PCB version includes a modified antenna layout with a u.FL connector for an external antenna, providing better range than the factory one.
 * **Enclosure:** The housing is 3D printed using MJF technology with black nylon powder, resulting in a very solid and durable enclosure with 3mm thick walls, labyrinthine seals, and cable holders.
-* **Availability:** The PCB schematic and layout will be published soon.
+* **Availability:** The PCB schematic BOM and layout you can find in PCB section .
 While others can print the model using different technologies, the precise fit and accuracy of the MJF process may not be achievable.